mjdibella/POP3.PSHelper/README.md

 # POP3.PSHelper
-A PowerShell module with helpful cmdlets for accessing the POP3 servers.
+A PowerShell module with helpful cmdlets for accessing POP3 servers.

 Requires the openpop.dll .NET assemply from http://hpop.sourceforge.net/.